 Theoretically, 4G can deliver up to 1,000 Mbps in download speed.
 But that is just theoretical and remains elusive to real-world experience.
-But in ideal conditions, users can expect anywhere between 10 Mbps above up to 100 Mbps in peak.
+In ideal conditions, users can expect anywhere between 10 Mbps above up to 100 Mbps at peak.
 The discrepancies in 4G speed come from many influencing factors at play.

-Some of these factors are foreign such as network signal strength and physical barriers which weakens the 4G data speed.
+Some of these factors are foreign such as network signal strength and physical barriers which weaken the 4G data speed.
 And then, there are internal influencers such as hardware and technologies like Carrier Aggregation.
-Here, we will delve around these variables which influence the 4G speed in Nepal.
+Here, we will delve into these variables which influence the 4G speed in Nepal.

 Carrier Aggregation is an innovative technology in the 4G cellular standard.
 Carriers use this technology to enhance the broadband performance of 4G LTE+ supported devices.
 Shortly CA, Carrier Aggregation involves combining two or more available LTE bands into one single channel.
 The result is – increased bandwidth and the bit rate meaning a better 4G speed on the users’ end.